“Love recognizes no barriers. It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope.” – Maya Angelou

-When it really comes down to it, however, 31 years is a long time for a relationship, any relationship regardless of cognitive or physical limitations.
+When it really comes down to it, however, 31 years is a long time for a relationship.
 They both have an idea why they’ve lasted so long.

 “He’s a real gentleman.
 He kind and sweet and a real nice guy.
 He helps me across the street,” asserts Tracy.
 “I love him and I like being around him all the time.”

 Doug’s secret to longevity is a subtle reminder that anyone can learn from.

 Doug and Tracy would like to wish everyone Happy Valentine’s Day!